 2. RED FORT, DELHI

 Red Fort depicts its vibrant history through its walls being ruined by the Britishers.
 It was previously white in colour, was made up of limestone but due to its corrosion, it was later then painted red by the British Empire.
 It is one of the monuments which has been granted as a UNESCO World Heritage Site.
 The Fort was built by Shah Jahan and is of Mughal era where Mughal Emperors use to reside.
 It is one of the most popular tourist attractions.

 Qutub Minar will take you back to the profound history of India.
 It is made up of buff and red sandstone and is built in Indo-Islamic architecture style.
 It is the tallest brick tower among other pillars across the world and the iron used to build this fort still holds mysteries.
 Verses from the Quran are also carved into it.
 It’s a must-visit place in Delhi if you are going to Red Fort as it shows its uniqueness in its own ways.

 It is also known as Konark Temple situated in Odisha.
 Previously it was near to the beach but as the water dried near the shore, the beach is now quite away from the temple.
 The temple is dedicated to Lord Surya and any religion or community are allowed inside.
 There is a science behind its construction as its wheels serve as accurate sundials and are an inspiration for the modern-day watches.

 5. GOLDEN TEMPLE, AMRITSAR

 The Golden temple is also known as Darbar Sahib and famously known as Sri Harmandir Sahib.
 It is situated in Amritsar and is an important pilgrimage site for Sikhism.
-It is surrounded by sacred pool which is believed to wash away all sins and heal pain.
-It has four open doors which signifies that people from all religion are welcome inside.
+It is surrounded by a sacred pool which is believed to wash away all sins and heal the pain.
+It has four open doors which signify that people from all religion are welcome inside.
 In 1589, its first stone was laid by Guru Arjun Dev – the 5th Sikh Guru.